 Does winter or summer have higher electric bills?

 It depends primarily on your climate and heating type.
 Northern regions with electric heating typically see higher winter bills, while southern areas usually peak in summer due to air conditioning demands.
-The temperature difference your system must overcome matters more than the season itself.

 Why is my electric bill so much higher in winter?